William B. Bankhead: Bankhead family

 Bankhead's father, John H. Bankhead, was a U.S. Representative and Senator.
 His elder brother John H. Bankhead II was also a U.S. Senator, and his nephew Walter Will Bankhead was a U.S. Representative.
-His daughter, Tallulah Bankhead, was the acclaimed theatrical, radio and motion picture actress.
+His daughter, Tallulah Bankhead, was the acclaimed theatrical, radio and motion-picture actress.

-The William B. Bankhead National Forest and sections of old US Highway 78 in northern Alabama are named in his honor.
+The William B. Bankhead National Forest and sections of old U.S. Highway 78 in northern Alabama are named in his honor.
 His home in Jasper has been renovated to house the Walker Area Community Foundation's "Bankhead House and Heritage Center", a history museum and arts venue.